rlrightleft/learn-SQL-MySQL/README.md

-# 📊 SQL Zoo Solutions
+# SQL Zoo Solutions

 *My solutions to [SQLZoo](https://sqlzoo.net) exercises (MySQL dialect).*

 ---

-## 📝 About This Repository
+## About This Repository
+**SQL Dialect:** MySQL

 My solutions to **SQLZoo exercises and quizzes**, designed as a hands-on learning resource to practice SQL concepts.

-All solutions were 100% correct at the time of upload and include explanations to reinforce key SQL topics like queries, joins, subqueries, and more.
+All solutions are 💯 correct at the time of upload and include explanations to reinforce key SQL topics like queries, joins, subqueries, and more.

-**SQL Dialect:** MySQL

 ---